mojaloop/ml-schema-transformer-lib/README.md

 Replace `fn1` and `fn2` with the actual names of your functions.
 See `src/lib/transforms/index.ts` or [here](https://github.com/integreat-io/map-transform?tab=readme-ov-file#operations) for more on authoring and using custom transform functions in mappings.

+### Extension List Support
+MLST supports roll up and unrolling of FSPIOP extension lists as follows:
+- Extension list unrolling from FSPIOP source to ISO 20022 targets (i.e converts extension lists in FSPIOP source to properties on ISO targets)
+- Extension list roll up from ISO source to FSPIOP target (i.e converts unmapped properties in ISO source to extension list in FSPIOP targets)

+Feature can be enabled via the facade configuration e.g `FspiopTransformFacade.configure({ unrollExtensions: true }) ` `FspiopIso20022TransformFacade.configure({ rollUpUnmappedAsExtensions: true })`
+or via the endpoints e.g `FspiopTransformFacade.quotes.post(source, { unrollExtensions: true })`
+  `FspiopIso20022TransformFacade.quotes.post(source, { rollUpUnmappedAsExtensions: true })`

+**Note:** `unrollExtensions` is only supported in `FspiopTransformFacade` while `rollUpUnmappedAsExtensions` is only supported in `FspiopIso20022TransformFacade`.

 ### Environment Variables
 | Env Variable Name           | Default Value | Description                                          |
 |-----------------------------|---------------|------------------------------------------------------|